 Interestingly, the clusters we discover sometimes correspond to factors of variation that we ourselves were not previously aware of!
 For example, on U-MNIST we find that, while different digits typically form different clusters as expected, 7’s with a line through the middle (Fig. 5, top right) often also form their own cluster.
 On ISIC, the task is to classify between benign and malignant skin lesions.
 Several of the benign examples contain a colorful patch (Fig. 5, lower right), which makes them easy to classify.
 When we cluster, we find that each cluster is nearly homogeneous (over 99% of either “patch,” or of “no-patch”), even though the training labels do not specify the absence/presence of patches.
 Further, the benign examples without a patch often separate further into multiple clusters; upon inspection, we found that one of these clusters corresponds to “histopathology” examples – i.e. examples where a biopsy was required to make a diagnosis.
 Unsurprisingly, model performance on this cluster is the worst of all!

 Our results suggest that our framework is a promising approach to addressing performance gaps between unknown subclasses.
 This work is just the tip of the iceberg—we look forward to further teasing apart the factors that cause hidden stratification in modern ML tasks, understanding how to obtain better feature representations in order to more accurately identify the subclasses through clustering, and applying our method to broader types of datasets and tasks.
 We hope that our insights and algorithm will be useful to practitioners in assessing and mitigating hidden stratification in their own applications.
-Our code is available on GitHub, and our paper will be available soon—we’d love to hear your feedback!
+Our code is available on GitHub, and our paper (to appear in NeurIPS 2020!) can be found here—we’d love to hear your feedback!